 Annette’s goal to provide the Academy with the most professional classical training possible on Canada’s West Coast has led to internationally-renowned masters and directors guest-teaching the Academy’s classical professional division.
 They have included Veronica Tennant (National Ballet of Canada,), Diane van Schoor (Principal, Royal Ballet School), Susan Toumine (Les Grands Ballets Canadiens), Mercedes Bernadez (National Ballet of Canada), Edmund Stripe and Janet Tait (Alberta Ballet), Svetlana Masianova (Moscow City Ballet), Karin Averty (Paris Opera Ballet), Joshua Beamish (MOVE: the company), Simone Orlando (Ballet Kelowna) and Summer Lee Rhatigan (San Francisco Conservatory) among many other distinguished masters.

-Annette shares her time as she can adjudicating festivals andassisting dance organizations.
+Annette shares her time as she can adjudicating festivals and assisting dance organizations.
 She was honoured to receive the 2013 Ethel Tibits Award in the Arts for Women of Distinction who have contributed significantly to the Richmond community.
-She looks forward to Richmond Academy continuing to produce Canada’s newest young professionals as well as training young artists for the love and joy of dance.
+She is passionate about the Richmond Academy continuing to produce Canada’s newest young professionals as well as training young artists for the love and joy of dance.